harnen/p2p-service-discovery/doc/specs.md

 The medium uses the ticket to store the cumulative waiting time, which is sum of all waiting times the advertiser spent.
 Whenever a ticket is presented and a new one issued in response, the cumulative waiting time is increased and carries over into the new ticket.
 Topic queues are subject to competition.
-To keep things fair, the advertisement medium prefers tickets which have the longest cumulative waiting time when multiple tickets are received but not enough room in the topic table for them.
+To keep things fair, the advertisement medium prefers tickets which have the longest cumulative waiting time when multiple tickets are received for the same topic but not enough room in the topic table for them.
 In addition to the ads, each queue also keeps the current 'best ticket', i.e. the ticket with the longest cumulative waiting time.
 When a ticket with a better time is submitted, it replaces the current best ticket.
 Once an ad in the queue expires, the best ticket is admitted into the queue and the node which submitted it is notified.